ibm-cloud-docs/power-iaas/getting-started-PER.md

 - You can establish a connection between VPC and Classic infrastructure with PER after adding them to the Transit Gateway.
 - The pricing of PER is no higher than current Direct Link solution, although you need to pay a one-time costs that are associated with upgrading legacy {{site.data.keyword.powerSys_notm}} workspace to PER workspace.
 To calculate the exact pricing, use the [IBM cost estimator](https://cloud.ibm.com/estimator){: external} in IBM Cloud console.
 - The PER workspace supports VPNaaS.
+- When you create private networks in a PER workspace, a maximum of one DNS server can be specified.

 ## Miigration to PER
 {: migrate-per}